SE-317-Fall-23/open-source-project-analysis-npthoms/Second-question.md

 ### A. Static Test Data
 - Explain if and how static test data is used in the project.
 - Provide examples of scenarios where static test data is employed.
+- In the project I looked at there was only dynamic testing.
+Initialization code was run before each of the tests.
 ### B. Dynamic Test Data
 - Explain if and how dynamic test data is used in the project.
 - Provide examples of scenarios where dynamic test data is generated.
+- The tests in this project are dynamic focused.
+Before each test initialization code is ran to set up the page and different variables
+Then the tests systematically test different parts of the system.
+For example one of the first tests is to make sure certain aspects of the page are appearing visually after initialization.
+Another example is running code to add items to a todo list then verifiying that they were added.

 ## 3. Test Doubles
 - Identify and explain the use of test doubles (e.g., mocks, stubs, fakes) in the project.